 With a large number of seagoing individuals enjoying beautiful lakes and coastal access to the oceans surrounding Florida, boating-related accidents causing personal injury and death occur far too often.
 Boat crashes can include incidents that occur from recreational boating or cruise ships, or work-related accidents on the high seas, such as those suffered by harbor workers or sailors.
 There are a number of boating accidents causes, such as excessive speed, operator inexperience, operator inattention or alcohol use.

 With one of the longest coastlines belonging to any U.S. state, Florida is no stranger to boating, and neither are its residents.
-Maritime law, which deals with events that take place on the ocean or other bodies of water, has a long history, and many of its rules and regulations are still enforced today.
-Floridians injured while on the open water or on a shore or dock may find their claims must be brought under maritime law - and that the help of an experienced Florida maritime attorney is crucial to their success.
+Maritime law deals with events that take place on the ocean or other bodies of water and many of its rules and regulations are still enforced today.
+Floridians injured while on the open water or on a shore or dock may find their claims must be brought under maritime law – and that the help of an experienced Florida maritime attorney is crucial to their success.
 Contact Farah & Farah if you or a loved one has been injured at sea to learn how maritime law may apply to your circumstances.